Skip to main content

 • “On one part (minor spoiler) it made me feel as though I had real pain in my hand.”

-• “However, if you love games that tug at your emotional cord, and don't mind paying for future chapters, Call of the Starseed is for you.”
+• “However, if you love games that tinge your emotional cord, and don't mind paying for future chapters, Call of the Starseed is for you.”

 • monetization

-The monetization of the game has been widely criticized, with many users labeling it a cash grab due to its high price of $20, which they feel does not reflect the quality or content offered.
-Reviewers express frustration over misleading advertisements and perceive the game as an exploitation of the VR market's limited offerings at launch.
+The monetization of the game has been heavily criticized, with users labeling it a cash grab due to its $20 price tag, which they feel is unjustified for the quality and content offered.
+Many reviewers express frustration over misleading advertisements and perceive the game as an exploitation of the VR market's limited offerings at launch.

 • “I cannot recommend this game for the price of $20; at that price, this game is actually nothing more than just a cash grab.”